UditSharma04/Net-Banking-Portal/README.md

 # Net Banking Portal (CSE Project)
 Bank Login Portal

+Question - Write a C++ program using classes , funcitons and loops to create a digital Banking Portal in which user can make a new account and access an existing account based on the predefined data values.
+Program must run until the user asks to stop it.
+Program should have basic inputs like name , adress , phone no , aadhar no , mail adress etc.

 The Bank Login Portal project is a web application that provides a secure and user-friendly interface for customers to log in to their bank accounts.
 It is designed to enhance security and streamline the login process, ensuring a seamless banking experience for users.